 We are excited to introduce a new series on our blog, where we ask our PhD students about As & Is of their research.

-In today’s interview, we feature Emmanuel Akinrintoyo, a PhD students at I-X and the Department of Computing.
+In today’s interview, we feature Emmanuel Akinrintoyo, a PhD student at I-X and the Department of Computing.
 Emmanuel is on a mission to use technology to improve the lives and well-being of humans.
 His research explores the use of robotics and AI to empower people with limited functional independence such as people with dementia to live independently in their homes.

 AI #1: Application & Innovation